 The Declaration on the Relationship of the Church to Non-Christians (10/11) - Suite A

-On November 27, religious leaders from Buddhist, Christian, Hindu, Jewish, Muslim, and Sikh communities from the Milwaukee-Madison area will address the challenges faced in their communities and identify ways to increase mutual cooperation.
-Panel will be moderated by Rev. Dr. Thomas F. Michel, S.J., the Wade Chair in Theology.
-Discussion will be from 4-6 pm in Cudahy Hall 001.
-Reception to Follow.
-Click here for more information.
+On November 27, religious leaders from Buddhist, Christian, Hindu, Jewish, Muslim, and Sikh communities from the Milwaukee-Madison area addressed the challenges faced in their communities and identified ways to increase mutual cooperation.
+Panel was moderated by Rev. Dr. Thomas F. Michel, S.J., the Wade Chair in Theology.

 In celebrating the 50th Anniversary of Vatican II, Susan Stabile’s life and work in an interfaith context brings forth the fruitful exchange that Nostra Aetate anticipated.
 Raised Catholic, she practiced Buddhism for 20-years as an ordained Tibetan Buddhist nun, then returned to Catholicism and was trained to be a spiritual director in the Ignatian tradition.
 Susan shared aspects of her own spiritual journey, exploring how Buddhist practices can enhance Christian meditation, and offered a guided meditation based on her book, Growing in Love and Wisdom: Tibetan Buddhist Sources for Christian Meditation.

 John Baldovin, S.J., who worked with the International Commission on English in the Liturgy from 1994-2002 and is president of the International Jungmann Society for Jesuits and the Liturgy, spoke on the Liturgy and Vatican II on Wednesday November 13.
 To read more about his talk, click here.